What is Browser Fingerprinting? Is it GDPR Compliant?

 What Data is Collected for Browser Fingerprinting?

-Various methods of browser and device fingerprinting collect a huge range of different data, all of which is combined to create a unique hash to identify the user.
+Various methods of browser and device fingerprinting collect a huge range of different data, all of which are combined to create a unique hash to identify the user.
 Below are some of the most common pieces of data collected in popular fingerprinting techniques.

 - IP address